Housing with care is an alternative to residential care or a care home.

 If you’re assessed as having a care and support need, we’ll arrange for a finance visiting officer to meet with you at your home.

 Call the finance team on 01603 223911 if you want to discuss costs before the visit.

 Please note that the schemes are popular so there may be a waiting list.

-If you are eligible it is advisable to arrange a visit to the scheme(s) that you may be interested in to see if Housing with Care is a suitable option for you.
+If you’re eligible it’s advisable to arrange a visit to the scheme or schemes that you’re interested in to see if housing with care is a suitable option for you.
 Many of the schemes hold open days or are happy for you to arrange a visit at a mutually convenient time.